-33. Where a student has been withdrawn from their studies due to non-attendance or non-engagement they will have an opportunity to appeal the decision by following the appeals process.
-Where student(s) are studying under a visa this will include an opportunity to submit a stage 1 appeal.
+32. Where a student has been withdrawn from their studies due to non-attendance or non-engagement they will have an opportunity to appeal the decision by following the appeals process.
+If a student is studying under a visa this will include an opportunity to submit a stage 1 appeal before a report is made to UKVI.
 If a stage 1 appeal is unsuccessful the University is required to report this to UKVI.